Williamsmene/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates the directories
+Write a command that list all the and directories of the current directory